Hamish-Leahy/Machine-Learning-Playground/README.md

    git clone https://github.com/your-username/machine-learning-playground.git
    ```

-2. **Install Dependencies:** Ensure you have Python and Jupyter Notebook installed on your machine.
+2. **install Dependencies:** Ensure you have Python and Jupyter Notebook installed on your machine.
 You can also create a virtual environment for this project.

    ```bash
    pip install -r requirements.txt